csabaiBio/physdm/docs/README.md

 | 2    |  21-28   |
 | 1    |   -21    |

+Students also have to defend their coursework in an oral defense, in which we want to make sure you understand your submitied project.

 ## Deadlines:

-First project progress report deadline: **2024.
+First project progress report deadline: **2025.
 10. 4.
-23:59** - short email describing what you have achived thus far and zipped project files (without data if large)
+23:59 (estimated)** - short email describing what you have achived thus far and zipped project files (without data if large)
-First project deadline: **2024.
+First project deadline: **2025.
 11. 02.
-23:59** - (end of fall break)
+23:59 (estimated)** - (end of fall break)

 Examplary reports of the first projects, these are some to strive for: